Winter is a tough time to be a driver.

 “[Winter driving] can be a challenge for people who aren’t prepared for it,” says Kurt Spitzner, operations manager of the Bridgestone Winter Driving School in Steamboat Springs, Colorado.
 “You need the right tools for the job.”

-With that in mind, here are six ways you can avoid a winter fender bender, courtesy of Spitzner and Bridgestone.
+With that in mind, here are seven ways you can avoid a winter fender bender.

 Be prepared for the worst